 Where there is permanent running water, the tunnel gully should be treated as a gully and pair-planted with willows or poplars.

 - When clearing land, reduce erosion risk by leaving native forest on fragile areas and a buffer zone along waterways.

 - Cultivating steep slopes can start erosion.
 To reduce the risk,

 - establish vegetation cover over cultivated land as soon as possible

 - cultivate along the contour, not up and down the slope

 - leave an adequate uncultivated buffer zone with well-established vegetation between cultivated areas.

-- When creating tracks, make sure tracks have enough cut-offs and culverts to slow water down.
+- When constructing tracks, make sure tracks have sufficient cut-offs and culverts to slow water down.

-- Plant from the bottom up on slips and slumps – most control is achieved in the bottom third of the slip.
+- Plant slips and slumps from the bottom up – most control is achieved in the bottom third of the slip.